Deep Vein Thrombosis (DVT) Compensation Claims

 A

-Serious complications can arise if DVT is misdiagnosed or doesn’t receive the recommended medical treatment.
+Serious and sometimes life-threatening complications can arise if DVT is misdiagnosed or if the recommended medical treatment is not provided quickly enough.
 These include:

 • Chronic venous insufficiency